 - Make the harissa

-- 2. Soak the chiles in tepid water to cover until soft, 45 minutes to 1 hour.
+- 2. Soak the chiles in enough warm water to cover until softened, 45 minutes to 1 hour.
 Drain and remove the stems and seeds.
 Place in a food processor with the garlic, water, and olive oil.
 Process until smooth, stopping occasionally to scrape down the sides.

-- 3. Transfer to a small bowl and stir in the caraway and coriander seeds, and salt.
-Store in a jar in the refrigerator, covering the surface of the paste with a layer of olive oil.
-As you use the Harissa, make sure to top it off with a little olive oil so that it is never exposed to the air to prevent spoilage.
-Properly topped off with olive oil so bacterial growth cannot occur, Harissa can be stored in the refrigerator for up to 6 months.
-Makes 1 cup.
+- 3. Transfer the chile paste to a small bowl and stir in the caraway seeds, coriander seeds, and salt.
+You should have about 1 cup.
+Scrape the harissa into a jar, covering the surface of the paste with a layer of olive oil, and then cover and refrigerate.
+As you use the harissa, make sure to top it off with a little more olive oil so that the surface is never exposed to the air—this prevents spoiling.
+Properly topped off with olive oil so bacterial growth cannot occur, harissa can be stored in the refrigerator for up to 6 months.

 - Prepare the olives

-- 4. In a large bowl, knead together the beef, parsley, onion, egg, tabil, salt, and black pepper.
+- 4. In a large bowl using your hands, knead together the beef, parsley, onion, egg, tabil, salt, and black pepper.
 Stuff the olives with this stuffing, using a small, narrow baby spoon or the handle of a teaspoon.

 - 5. In a casserole, preferably earthenware, heat the olive oil over medium-high heat, then add the diluted tomato paste, red pepper flakes, harissa, 1 teaspoon salt, and the water.
 Bring to a boil and add the olives.
-Reduce the heat to low, cover, and cook until the meat is done (you’ll need to taste one), about 1 hour.
+Reduce the heat to low, cover, and cook until the meat is done, about 1 hour.

-- 6. Serve the olives with the sauce if serving this dish as an appetizer at the table or serve with cocktail toothpicks if serving as a passed appetizer.
+- 6. Serve the olives with the sauce.
+Don’t forget to pass it with cocktail toothpicks if serving as a passed appetizer.

-Olives Stuffed with Ground Beef in Piquant Tomato Ragout Recipe © 2003 Clifford A. Wright.
+Olives Stuffed with Ground Beef Recipe © 2003 Clifford A. Wright.
 Photo © 2003 Duane Winfield.
 All rights reserved.